guitarrapc/GraniResource/Custom/GraniResource/DSCResources/Grani_S3Content/README.md

 **FileHash and ETag maching**

-S3Conten matching MD5 file hash and Etag on S3 for file version validation.
+In default, S3Conten matching MD5 file hash and Etag on S3 for file version validation.
 However S3 content Etag (MD5) will be changed when content upload by MultiPart Upload.
 This cause unmatching of MD5 FileHash between S3 Content and Downloaded File.

 Therefore you can use following function to upload content to s3 by SinglePart upload.